zenstruck/foundry/docs/index.rst

 Doctrine Relationships
 ~~~~~~~~~~~~~~~~~~~~~~

-Assuming your entites follow the
+Assuming your entities follow the
 `best practices for Doctrine Relationships <https://symfony.com/doc/current/doctrine/associations.html>`_ and you are
 using the :ref:`default instantiator <instantiation>`, Foundry *just works* with doctrine relationships.
 There are some
 nuances with the different relationships and how entities are created.
 The following tries to document these for